userfrosting/learn/pages/17.recipes/06.advanced-tutorial/01.base-setup/docs.md

 })->add('authGuard');
 ```

-We now have a `/pastries` route setup.
-We also define a group for later use.
-As you can see, this route has the `pastries` name and will invoke the `authGuard` middleware requiring a user to be logged in to see this page.
+We now have a `/pastries` route set up.
+We also define a route group for later use, if we wish to add additional routes whose URLs also begin with `/pastries/`.
+As you can see this route has the `pastries` name and will invoke the `authGuard` middleware, which requires a user to be logged in to see this page.

-## The controller
+## The controller class

 Now that we have a route, we need to create the `PastriesController` controller with the `displayPage` method: